-Another exciting factor about WordPress are the number of themes available – some free and some paid for – and for specific industries too.
+Another exciting factor about WordPress is the number of themes available – some free and some paid for – and for specific industries too.
 From simple and minimal themes to all-singing themes with bells and whistles: each one can be fine tuned in terms of colours, images and layout to reflect your branding and your organisation.

 The power of plugins

 And there’s more.
 Something else that makes WordPress so popular are plugins and widgets.
 Made by the WordPress community – a group of developers and all round web wizards – these little add-ons can make a massive difference to your website’s capabilities and can do everything from displaying weather, to tracking the age and location of each visitor to your website.
 Each plugin is also subject to a voting system.
 So the more popular the plugin, the higher the rating.
 This means that popular plugins have been tried and tested by thousands of users and are safe to use on your site.
-What’s more they’re regularly updated too.
+What’s more, they’re regularly updated too.

 Should I choose WordPress as my website platform?

 At Datadial we’ve worked with hundreds of WordPress sites in the past.
-As a result we know what works and what doesn’t.
+As a result, we know what works and what doesn’t.